Jack and the Beanstalk (1952 film)

-Jack and the Beanstalk is a 1952 American family comedy film starring the comedy team of Abbott and Costello and featuring Buddy Baer, Dorothy Ford and Barbara Brown.
-It is a comic retelling of the "Jack and the Beanstalk" fairy tale, produced by Abbott and Costello and distributed by Warner Bros.
+Jack and the Beanstalk is a 1952 American fantasy comedy film starring the team of Abbott and Costello and featuring Buddy Baer, Dorothy Ford and Barbara Brown.
+The screenplay is a comic retelling of the "Jack and the Beanstalk" fairy tale.

 Plot

-Eloise Larkin and her fiancé Arthur's plans to attend the rehearsal of a play are jeopardized because no one will babysit her obnoxious kid brother Donald.
-Eloise phones the Cosman Employment Agency, where Mr. Dinkle and Jack are seeking work.
-Jack flirts with Cosman employee Polly, but he is thwarted by the arrival of her boyfriend, a towering police officer.
-Polly sends Dinkle and Jack to babysit, but an attempt to lull the boy to sleep by reading the fairy tale "Jack and the Beanstalk" aloud fails when Jack stumbles over the larger words.
-Bemused by Jack, Donald reads the story instead, a role-reversal made complete when Jack falls asleep as Donald reads.
-In his slumber, Jack dreams that he is the young Jack of the fairy tale.
+Mr. Dinkle and Jack Strong are assigned by an employment agency to babysit an obnoxious boy named Donald.
+When they try to read the fairy tale "Jack and the Beanstalk" to the boy, Jack stumbles over the longer words and Donald reads the story instead.
+Jack falls asleep and dreams that he is the young Jack of the fairy tale.

-In his dream, Jack learns that a giant who lives in a castle in the sky and has taken all of the kingdom's food as well as the crown jewels.
-The dire situation obliges the kingdom's princess to marry a prince from a neighboring kingdom whom she has never met.
-Jack must also make sacrifices.
-His mother sends him to sell the last family possession, their beloved cow Henry, to the local butcher, Mr. Dinklepuss.
-Along the way, Jack meets the prince, disguised as a troubador, who is kidnapped by the giant soon afterward.
-The unscrupulous Dinklepuss pays Jack five "magic" beans for the cow.
-Upon returning home, Jack learns that the giant has also kidnapped the princess and Henry.
+In his dream, Jack learns that a giant who lives in a castle in the sky has taken all of the kingdom's food and the crown jewels.
+The princess is obliged to marry a prince from a neighboring kingdom whom she has never met.
+Jack's mother sends him to sell the last family possession, their beloved cow Henry, to the butcher, Mr. Dinklepuss.
+Along the way, Jack meets the prince, disguised as a troubadour, who is kidnapped by the giant soon afterward.
+The unscrupulous Dinklepuss pays Jack five magic beans for the cow.
+Jack later learns that the giant has also kidnapped the princess and Henry.